diku-dk/hpps-e2020-pub/material/6-l-2/README.md

 # Working with VHDL

-To get started with VHDL and hardware based accellerators you can try to implement a working [ripple-carry adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Ripple-carry_adder), as we presented in the first video.
+To get started with VHDL and hardware based accelerators you can try to implement a working [ripple-carry adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Ripple-carry_adder), as we presented in the first video.
 Hint: you could try to implement a half adder and a full adder individually.
 It is up to you if you want to implement them with or without registers, i.e. whether they are guarded by a clock signal.

 However, the tools are a bit difficult to get working, so you might want to either use the [GHDL Docker image](https://hub.docker.com/r/ghdl/ghdl) or try it on [ERDA/DAG](https://github.com/diku-dk/hpps-e2020-pub/blob/master/ERDA.md#data-analysis-gateway-dag).